cesarbm03/cesarbm03.github.io/_pages/seminar.md

 layout: archive
 title: "The logic Elephant: Topos theory"
 permalink: /seminar/
-author_profile: true
+author_profile: false
 ---

+- 27-Oct-2023

+    + Speaker: Samuel Desroches

+        * Abstract: We introduce Grothendieck topologies, and consequently sheaves over sites.

-- 020-Oct-2023
+- 20-Oct-2023

     + Speaker: Daniel Almeida

-        * Abstract: In this session we focus on discussing examples of some interesting (elementary) toposes.
+        * Abstract: In this session we focus on discussing examples of some interesting (elementary) toposes, in particular presheaves topoi.

 - 13-Oct-2023